gertingold/tools4scicomp/manuscript/git.rst

 In addition, it is useful to add at least a short README file.
 This README file initially will contain the name of the repository and the project description.
 It can be extended over time by adding information useful for visitors of the project page.
-In addition, creating a README file makes sure that the repository contains at least one file.
+Creating a README file also ensures that the repository contains at least one file.

 .. tip::

    Markup can be used to format the README page.
 Markup features include headers, lists, web links and more.
-Gitlab and Github recognize markdown (file extension ``.md``) and  restructured text (file extension ``.rst``).
+GitLab and GitHub recognize markdown (file extension ``.md``) and  restructured text (file extension ``.rst``).
-   We recommend to take a look at the `Markdown Style Guide of Gitlab
+   We recommend to take a look at the `Markdown Style Guide of GitLab
    <https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/>`_
    and to experiment with different formatting possibilities.
 This is also a good opportunity to exercise your version control skills.
 You can check the